yizhisec/delayed/README.md

 ## QA

+1. **Q: What's the limitation on a task function?**
+A: A task function should be defined in module level (except the `__main__` module).
+Its `args` and `kwargs` should be picklable.

-1. **Q: What's the "name" param of a queue?**
+2. **Q: What's the `name` param of a queue?**
 A: It's the key used to store the tasks of the queue.
 A queue with name "default" will use those keys:
-    * default: list, enqueued tasks
+    * default: list, enqueued tasks.
-    * default_id: str, the next task id
+    * default_id: str, the next task id.
-    * default_noti: list, the same length as enqueued tasks
+    * default_noti: list, the same length as enqueued tasks.
-    * default_enqueued: sorted set, enqueued tasks with their enqueued timestamp
+    * default_enqueued: sorted set, enqueued tasks with their enqueued timestamp.
-    * default_dequeued: sorted set, dequeued tasks with their dequeued timestamp
+    * default_dequeued: sorted set, dequeued tasks with their dequeued timestamp.

-2. **Q: Why the worker is slow?**
+3. **Q: Why the worker is slow?**
-A: The "ForkedWorker" forks a new process for each new task.
+A: The `ForkedWorker` forks a new process for each new task.
 So all the tasks are isolated and you won't leak memory.
-To reduce the overhead of forking processes and importing modules, you can switch to "PreforkedWorker":
+To reduce the overhead of forking processes and importing modules, if your task function code won't be changed in the worker's lifetime, you can switch to `PreforkedWorker`:

     ```python
     import redis